Jdender/Spliscord/README.md

 ## Acknowledgments

 * [An Idiot's Guide](https://anidiots.guide/) - Where I learned Discord.js and JavaScript.

-* Extra hat tip to [Chronmly](https://github.com/Chronomly) for convincing me to start bot developing and switch from Lua to JS.
+* [Chronmly](https://github.com/Chronomly) - Hat tip for convincing me to start bot developing and switch from Lua to JS.